yunguan-wang/SPROD/README.md

 ##### Dataset without a matching image
 Sometimes the spatial expression dataset does not have a matching image, such as those from the Slide-Seq platform and a Visium dataset without high-resolution image.
 In this case, Sprod will apply soft clustering on the spots and use the cluster probabilities as the input features for denoising, which we call pseudo-image features.
 Spots with similar overall molecular phenotype will have similar features, which is a quality also shared by the features derived from real images.
 Sprod does this through calling the
 `pseudo_image_gen.make_pseudo_img` function.
-Currently, the soft clustering is done using either the dirichlet process clustering (https://cran.r-project.org/web/packages/dirichletprocess/index.html) or the HDBSCAN algorithm (https://github.com/scikit-learn-contrib/hdbscan).
+Currently, the soft clustering is done using the dirichlet process clustering (https://cran.r-project.org/web/packages/dirichletprocess/index.html)

-Note: The HDBSCAN package is not installed by default as we found it causes problems in installation sometimes.

 #### Handling very big spatial dataset
 Sprod works well with datasets of thousands of sequencing spots.
 However, for large datasets with tens of thousands of spots, special operations must be performed so that Sprod can run smoothly.
 Srpod employs a splitting-stitching scheme to facilitate large dataset processing.
 Each Slide-seq dataset is randomly (not dependent on spatial location) divided into n (10 by default) equal-sized subsets, and this process is repeated b (10 by default) times.
 Then, Sprod denoising is performed on each of the n * b subsets and the denoised results are concatenated.
 Each spot is exactly denoised b times, and the concatenated denoised data from the n sampling batches are averaged so that the randomness resulting from the sub-sampling are averaged out.
 This is done using the `slideseq_make_patches.subsample_patches` and the `slide_seq_stiching.stiching_subsampled_patches` functions.